 Overall, UV water treatment is an outstanding way to meet your water purification needs.
 UV has proven to be one of the most reliable, quick, and cost-effective methods for disinfecting water at both point-of-use (kitchen tap) and point-of-entry (whole-house) applications.

-2What is UV Water Purification?
+2What is UV Water Purification & What Can UV Remove?

 Ultraviolet or “UV” is a type of energy found in the electromagnetic spectrum, lying between x-rays and visible light.
 Although we cannot see UV light or rays, we are exposed to them every time we step out into the sun.
 In fact, UV light is responsible for causing sunburns.